 - Organize and accurately perform the individual steps in a radiologic procedure in the proper sequence

-To qualify for admission into the UW-Milwaukee Radiologic Technology program, candidates must be enrolled as an undergraduate student at UW-Milwaukee, in the College of Health Sciences.
+To qualify for admission into the UWM Radiologic Technology Program, you must be enrolled as an undergraduate student in UWM’s College of Health Sciences.

-Students begin their studies by completing foundational courses (freshman and sophomore levels) to establish eligibility to apply to the professional curriculum (junior and senior levels).
-Students must comply with admission criteria as defined by the College of Health Sciences.
+You begin your studies by completing foundational courses (freshman and sophomore levels) to establish eligibility to apply to the professional curriculum (junior and senior levels).
+You must comply with admission criteria as defined by the College of Health Sciences.

 Admission to the professional training component is competitive and not guaranteed.
-Upon acceptance into the UW-Milwaukee sponsored professional curriculum, students follow the curriculum specific to the UW-Milwaukee program and must comply with site-specific rules/policies that govern behavior in the professional setting, grading standards, and related issues or activities.
+Upon acceptance into the UWM sponsored professional curriculum, you will follow the curriculum specific to the UWM program and must comply with site-specific rules/policies that govern behavior in the professional setting, grading standards, and related issues or activities.
 Please note this includes evidence of health insurance coverage and successful completion of a background check, drug screen, physical, immunization record and current American Heart CPR certification prior to the start of the professional curriculum.

-For help with planning the academic timeline leading to professional training application, students should meet with their academic advisor.
-Minimally, students must:
+For help with planning the academic timeline leading to professional training application, you should meet with your academic advisor.
+Minimally, you must:

-- Earn a minimum UW-Milwaukee cumulative grade point average of 2.5.
+- Earn a minimum UWM cumulative GPA of 2.5.

 - Complete all courses in the freshman and sophomore semesters.